Balancing Optimality and Diversity: Human-Centered Decision Making through Generative Curation: Generative Curation for Human-Centered Decision Making

 The desirability in Equation \eqref{eq:desirability} can be also written as:

-where $U$ is a zero-mean stochastic process.
-If $X_1(a), \dots, X_p(a)$ are based on observable features, then $Y(a)$ is a deterministic objective function that encodes the \emph{quantitative desirability} of the action, whereas $U(a)$ retains the variation due to the unobserved \emph{qualitative desirability}.
+where $U$ is a zero-mean stochastic process (indexed by $a$) and $Y(a)$ is a function that only depends on $X_1(a),\cdots, X_p(a)$.
+Therefore, $Y(a)$ is a deterministic objective function that encodes the \emph{quantitative desirability} of the action, whereas $U(a)$ retains the variation due to the unobserved \emph{qualitative desirability}.
 Figure~\ref{fig:desirability-exp}(a) gives an illustrative example of both quantitative and qualitative desirability in an one-dimensional action space.

 As detailed in Section \ref{sec:introduction}, the goal of generative curation is to create a probability distribution over the action space $\pi(a): \mathcal{A} \to [0, 1]$ that enables the decision-maker to maximize the human desirability of the best action among $m$ sampled actions.
 We reproduce Problem \ref{prob:continuous} below: